A quick setup guide for Windows development with recommended configurations.

 choco install (or its shorthand,

-> rem Flex is required. > choco install -y winflexbison3 > rem Git, CMake, Perl, Python, etc are also required, but can be installed > rem via their respective installation packages. > choco install -y git cmake strawberryperl python3
+rem Flex is required. choco install -y winflexbison3 rem Git, CMake, Python, etc are also required, but can be installed rem via their respective installation packages. choco install -y git cmake python3

-Download and install “Microsoft Visual Studio 2019 Community Edition”.
-This is a small utility that downloads all the other required parts (which are quite large).
+Download and install “Microsoft Visual Studio 2022 Community Edition”.
+If you prefer you can instead download and install “Microsoft Visual Studio 2019 Community Edition”.
+The examples below are for Visual Studio 2022 but can be adapted for Visual Studio 2019.
+These are small utilities that download all the other required parts (which are quite large).

 You can alternatively use Chocolatey to install Visual Studio, using the Visual Studio Community and Native Desktop workload packages.
-Note that this includes CMake.
+Note that this includes Visual Studio’s CMake component.

 You may have to do this as Administrator.

 Compiling with gcc or Clang is not recommended and will certainly not work (at least not without a lot of advanced tweaking).
 For further details on this topic, see Section 4.4, “GNU Compiler Toolchain (UNIX And UNIX-like Platforms)”.
 This may change in future as releases of Visual Studio add more cross-platform support.